Is Microneedling Permanent?

 Microneedling Procedure

-What can you expect during a microneedling procedure?
-First, Microneedling may be virtually painless because most providers will apply a numbing cream to the skin to help you avoid any discomfort.
+First, microneedling may be virtually painless because most providers apply a numbing cream to the skin to help minimise discomfort.

-According to Healthline, “during the procedure, your doctor makes small pricks under the skin with a pen-like tool.
+According to Healthline, “During the procedure, your doctor makes small pricks under the skin with a pen-like tool.
 The pinpricks are so small that you likely won’t notice them after the procedure.”

-In addition, microneedling can be a lengthy procedure, so you can expect that your appointment will last a few hours.
-However, double-check with your provider.
+Additionally, microneedling can be a lengthy procedure so that you can expect your appointment to last several hours.

 Microneedling Aftercare

-Following your procedure, your doctor will provide a list of aftercare instructions.
-These instructions are crucial to execute to ensure you have a safe, healthy, and proper recovery.
-In addition, each patient may have a different process.
+These instructions are crucial to follow to ensure a safe, healthy, and proper recovery.

-Regardless, there are two crucial factors to look out for when you’ve completed microneedling.
-For example, Sunscreen is a vital step in any routine, especially in a service that affects the outermost layer of the skin.
+For example, sunscreen is a vital step in any routine, especially in a service that affects the outermost layer of the skin.

 Sunscreen

-It’s no secret that microneedling will increase your skin’s sensitivity to the sun.
-You’ll need to preserve and protect your skin with sunscreen (we love Elta MD’s dermatologist-recommended zinc oxide face sunscreen) regardless if you’ve completed this service or not.
+You’ll need to preserve and protect your skin with sunscreen (we love Elta MD’s dermatologist-recommended zinc oxide face sunscreen) regardless of whether you’ve completed this service or not.

-Applying sunscreen alone can reduce scarring and discoloration.
-Also, you may not see any results or a difference in your skin post-microneedling if you don’t religiously use SPF.
+Additionally, you may not notice any results or a difference in your skin after microneedling if you don’t use SPF regularly.

 Avoid Exfoliants

-Another helpful tip will be to avoid exfoliants altogether; this also includes retinoids.
-Exfoliants will also affect the surface of the skin and may cause an adverse reaction when used after microneedling.
-This will cause discomfort and sensitivity.
+Exfoliants can also affect the skin’s surface and may cause an adverse reaction when used after microneedling.

 Applying these products may hinder your results, and you won’t be able to reap the benefits of microneedling.